October 2013 saw yet another conviction for someone working for a roof coating company.

 Thomas Storey, 43, admitted four offences following an investigation by North Tyneside Council’s Trading Standards team.
 He was a self-employed sales contractor for a questionable business called “Restore a Roof” based in the North East.

-Author of the report, Duncan Bennet made the following statement:
+The author of the report, Duncan Bennet made the following statement:

 ‘Restore a Roof’ sold a roof coating treatment costing thousands to property owners across the North East, claiming it would extend the life of the roof and save money.

 However, the work was purely cosmetic and could not protect the roof as promised.